-V. U1 Since 298

-3. The Treasurer of the County of Nottoway, Virginia, is hereby appointed fiscal agent for the Detention Center to serve at the joint will of the parties, and all records of accounts and all revenues and disbursements shall be maintained in a separate account known as the Juvenile Detention Center Fund.
+- agent for the Detention Center to serve at the joint will of the parties, and all records of accounts and all revenues and disbursements shall be maintained in a separate account known as the Juvenile Detention Center Fund.
 This provision shall not be construed to in anyway alter, amend or conflict with the requirements as are now or hereafter prescribed by the Code of Virginia, 1950, as amended, in connection with record-keeping and reporting by the superintendent.
-All books of account and records in connection therewith shall at all times within business hours be available to inspection by any party hereto.

-4. All revenue owing hereunder or by law shall be in the custody of the Treasurer of the County of Nottoway.
+All books of account and records in connection therewith shall at all times within business hours be available to inspection by any party hereto. - 4.
+All revenue owing hereunder or by law shall be in the custody of the Treasurer of the County of Nottoway.
 The Treasurer shall be responsible for depositing all funds received for the Detention Center and shall issue all checks for disbursements on vouchers of the administrative officer.
-The Treasurer shall keep proper records of all funds received deposited and disbursed, which records shall, at all times during business hours, be available for inspection by any party hereto.

-5. The accounts and records pertaining to the operation and maintenance of the Detention Center will be audited in the same manner and at the same time that the regular audit of the County of Nottoway accounts are audited.
-The cost of audit will be deemed a fixed cost.

-6. Not less than thirty days prior to the beginning of each quarter, the superintendent shall prepare an estimate of the fixed and variable costs for operation of the Center for that quarter and forward same to each of the parties.
-The proportionate share of each of the partles of that cost shall be paid to the fiscal agent on or before the first day of the quarter.
+The Treasurer shall keep proper records of all funds received deposited and disbursed, which records shall, at all times during business hours, be available for inspection by any party hereto. - 5.
+The accounts and records pertaining to the operation and maintenance of the Detention Center will be audited in the same manner and at the same time that the regular audit of the County of Nottoway accounts are audited.
+The cost of audit will be deemed a fixed cost. - 6.
+Not less than thirty days prior to the beginning of each quarter, the superintendent shall prepare an estimate of the fixed and variable costs for operation of the Center for that quarter and forward same to each of the parties.
+The proportionate share of each of the parties of that cost shall be paid to the fiscal agent on or before the first day of the quarter.
 Any such funds not expended for the operation of the Center during that quarter shall be applied for operation of the Center for the succeeding quarter.
-Within thirty days after the effective date of this agreement, the fiscal agent shall prepare and submit to each party a statement for all costs payable during the period preceding the effective date of the initial quarter.
-Each party shall pay his proportionate share of his statement within thirty days of receipt of the statement.

-7. For the services performed as fiscal agent for the Detention Center, the fiscal agent shall be paid \$600.00 per year to be drawn from the Juvenile Detention Center Fund and deemed a fixed cost.
+Within thirty days after the effective date of this agreement, the fiscal agent shall prepare and submit to each party a statement for all costs payable during the period preceding the effective date of this agreement and his estimate of the cost for operating the Center for the remainder of the initial quarter.
+Each party shall pay his proportionate share of his statement within thirty days of receipt of the statement. - 7.
+For the services performed as fiscal agent for the Detention Center, the fiscal agent shall be paid \$600.00 per year to be drawn from the Juvenile Detention Center Fund vue Ul Free 1989 and deemed a fixed cost.
 The fiscal agent shall be bonded for the faithful performance of his duties.

-VAL UI BEAUE 1989